 Adolph Arthur Dehn, ’17

-Dehn was drafted by the Army at the end of World War One.
-He moved to Europe in the 1920s where he joined a group of artists and intellectuals.
-As a lithographer and watercolorist, Dehn captured the jazz age in Berlin, Paris and Vienna with a keen sense of satire and humor.
+Dehn was drafted by the Army at the end of World War I. He moved to Europe in the 1920s and joined a group of artists and intellectuals.
+As a lithographer and watercolorist, Dehn captured the jazz age in Berlin, Paris, and Vienna with a keen sense of satire and humor.
 In 1925, he changed the spelling of his name to Adolf.

 His style evolved “by accident” in Paris, when Dehn spoiled a pristine lithography stone.
 Instead of throwing it away, he roughly cleaned it up, then attacked it with great gouges and deep scratches, experimenting with new tools and developing a signature technique.